Iraq Body Count project: Body counts change over time

 Civilian deaths in the Iraq war (cumulative):

 The figures above are those that appeared in real time on the IBC counters on or around those dates.
 However, those in the first line were increased radically in the following days and weeks.
 IBC's current Max figure for the entire invasion phase, up to 30 April 2003, now stands at 7,299.
 Because IBC performs analyses (e.g., accounts for multiple reports, eliminates overlaps, etc.), there is always a delay between the date on which incidents occur and the addition of their numbers to the IBC database.
-Another factor is that some reports emerge weeks or even months later - for instance the emergence of Baghdad city morgue reports for 2005 in early 2006.
+Another factor is that some reports emerge weeks or even months later – for instance the emergence of Baghdad city morgue reports for 2005 in early 2006.
 The 6 December line above was taken from the IBC total as it stood on 6 December 2005, but the emergence of the morgue figures later increased IBC's figures for that period to 31,818–35,747.
 The majority of civilians death from 2003 to 2011 were attributed to unknown actors.

 Cumulative updated body counts table

 Following are the yearly IBC Project violent civilian death totals, broken down by month from the beginning of 2003.
-The top of the IBC database page with the table (as of Jan 4, 2021) says 185,497 – 208,547 "Documented civilian deaths from violence".
+Table below is copied irregularly from the source page, and is soon out-of-date as data is continually updated at the source.
+As of 12 June 2023 the top of the IBC database page with the table says 186,901 – 210,296 "Documented civilian deaths from violence".
 That page also says: "Gaps in recording and reporting suggest that even our highest totals to date may be missing many civilian deaths from violence."